 I am a lecturer within the School of Health Sciences, University of Dundee.
-My research critically engages with sociological concepts and theories to explore embodiment with a particular focus on pregnancy and reproductive healthcare.
-I am particularly interested in how experiences of health and illness are shaped by social and medical contexts.
-I utilise narrative methodologies, making my work relatable, accessible, and participatory.
+My research engages with sociological concepts and theories to explore embodiment with a particular focus on pregnancy, maternal healthcare, and mothering.
+I utilise narrative and art-based methodologies, making my work relatable, accessible, and participatory.

-I previously held a post as a research fellow at the Usher Institute, University of Edinburgh where I was awarded several grants to produce creative research engagement activities.
-My most recent project, which I co-developed with a multimedia artist Maya Chowdhry, uses transmedia methods involving immersive digital technologies to engage lay people and health professionals with some of the findings from my PhD.
-The project uses audio stories, follow up activities and discussion as a methodological approach to stimulating a visceral and empathic response in listeners.
+I previously held a post as a research fellow at the Usher Institute, University of Edinburgh where I was awarded several grants to produce creative public engagement activities.
+One example of this is a project, which I co-developed with a multimedia artist Maya Chowdhry.
+We used transmedia methods involving immersive digital technologies to engage lay people and health professionals with some of the findings from my PhD.
+The project used audio stories, follow up activities, and discussion as a methodological approach to stimulating a visceral and empathic response in listeners.

 Refereed Journal Articles: